Drug and Alcohol Detox Programs

 Types of Detox Facilities

 Various methods exist to help someone detoxify from drugs.
 Drug detox methods are used for those taking most forms of prescriptions as well as illicit drugs.
 Often when an individual is using prescription pain medications or heroin they are given similar medications in smaller doses to alleviate the physical withdrawal symptoms associated with using these drugs.
 Some are also given sleep medications and anti-anxiety drugs.
-However with some anti-anxiety medications there can be further withdrawal effects and the detox can take longer.
+However, with some anti-anxiety medications, there can be further withdrawal effects and the detox can take longer.
 With benzodiazepine detoxification patients are often weaned off these drugs with smaller and smaller doses of them each day until they can stop taking them.

-Alcohol detox is often done with anticonvulsant medications such as benzodiazepine drugs to prevent the risk for seizure.
+Alcohol detox is often done with anticonvulsant medications such as benzodiazepine drugs to prevent the risk of seizure.
 Most alcohol detox is done without the use of drugs, however, if there is potential for seizure risk medications and required.
 Replacement Drug Detox is done through a “wind down” process.
 This is where lesser and lesser doses of methadone or Suboxone is given to users until they are completely taken off of them.
-Often detox symptoms exist after this is done but they are less severe or life threatening after the medical protocol is followed to prevent major side effects.
+Often detox symptoms exist after this is done but they are less severe or life-threatening after the medical protocol is followed to prevent major side effects.

-Drug Free Detox Alternatives
+Drug-Free Detox Alternatives

-Drug free detox is an effective method to get someone completely off of drugs.
+Drug-free detox is an effective method to get someone completely off of drugs.
 Often when drugs are used in the detox process they can cause other symptoms and problems for the patient.
 Those detoxing can also become dependent on these drugs and start abusing them.
-Often with drug free detox patients are given vitamin therapy, body processes such as massages or even acupuncture to alleviate symptoms.
-The most positive thing about drug free detox is that it does not carry with it dangerous side effects for the patient.
+Often with drug-free detox patients are given vitamin therapy, body processes such as massages or even acupuncture to alleviate symptoms.
+The most positive thing about drug-free detox is that it does not carry with it dangerous side effects for the patient.

-One important note with drug free detox is that it must not be done for an individual for whom it is medically necessary to use medications to come off of drugs.
+One important note with drug-free detox is that it must not be done for an individual for whom it is medically necessary to use medications to come off of drugs.
 This would be for individuals who are at risk for seizure or even death if they are not properly taken off of medications.

 Detox Programs Can Help